tristanbouchet/IBIS-Compton-mode-polarization/README.md

 ## Spectrum

 From the same data, a spectrum can be built and fitted with the lmfit library using different basic models (powerlaw, cut-off powerlaw, ...).
 More models can be added by hand in the 'calc_model_flux' function of the 'spec' module.
-The spectrum can also be saved as a FITS file with the 'save_spec' method, although in that case a re-binned response matrix will be required.
+The spectrum can also be saved as a FITS file with the 'save_spec' method; in that case a re-binned response matrix will be required.